Actually, in the military, it’s called confinement.

 The trials kinda felt like the 100 mock trials I had done before, but when I turned around during the close to point at what is usually a fake defendant, there was a real person.
 I have no sympathy for people who use drugs in the military, it jeopardizes the mission, etc; however, when you look at a 20 year old airmen who is about to face a pretty miserable future, you can’t help but have some sympathy for the situation.

 And if that wasn’t ‘real’ enough, at the end, after I get the sentence that I want and people are busy complimenting the case I put on, the defendant is being lead out of the courtroom in handcuffs on his way to confinement in Germany.
-Sarah actually experienced the same thing.
-She had watched my trial, and then went down to the car to wait for me.
-As she was waiting for me she saw the guy get put into the car in cuffs and watched the car drive off.
-When I got outside, she was pretty shocked about how real it was to watch the whole thing.

 I love getting in the courtroom, and it feels great when I put on a good case and get the result I wanted.
 But, when it’s all done, I realize it’s not a game.